djblackberry64/Lempire-curriculum/docs/index.md

 ## Support

-If you wanna support me, consider buying me a coffee on Ko-fi at<br />https://ko-fi.com/djblackberry64<br /> or just click the button down below to get redirected:<br />
+If you wanna support me, consider buying me a coffee on Ko-fi at<br /><a href="https://ko-fi.com/djblackberry64">Link to site</a><br /> or just click the button down below to get redirected:<br />
 <a href="https://ko-fi.com/djblackberry64"><img src="./assets/img/Ko-Fi.jpg" width="150"></a>